Maikel Garcia Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.37 team ERA ranks 17th among all MLB pitching staffs.
+- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.35).

+- Red Sox pitchers combine to surrender 142 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

-- In his last time out on Wednesday, the righty went six innings against the Seattle Mariners, giving up four earned runs while surrendering eight hits.
+- The righty last pitched on Wednesday against the Seattle Mariners, when he tossed five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.